ToshioCP/Gtk4-tutorial/gfm/sec27.md

 - `statement` is program.
 - `statement statement` is `program statement`.
 Therefore, it is program.
-- `statement statement statement` is `program statement`.
+- `statement statement statement` is `program statement` because the first two statements are `program`.
 Therefore, it is program.

-You can find that a sequence of statements is program like this.
+You can find that a sequence of statements is program as well.

-`program` and `statement` aren't tokens.
+The symbols `program` and `statement` aren't tokens.
 They don't appear in the input.
 They are called non terminal symbols.
 On the other hand, tokens are called terminal symbols.